markpmlim/CubemapUnwrap/Readme.md

 There is a bug when compiled and run under macOS 10.13.x.
-The colour of four of the faces (+X, -X, +Z, -Z) might not be correct if the images are of type .png.
-The colorPixelFormat of the instance of MTKView is MTLPixelFormatRGBA16Float.
-One possible solution is to pass the 6 MTLTextures to a kernel function to convert the 8-bit colours to 16-bit (half) floats before instantiating the textureCube descriptor.
+The colours of four of the faces (+X, -X, +Z, -Z) might not be correct if the images are of type .png.
+The colorPixelFormat of the instance of MTKView has been set to MTLPixelFormatRGBA16Float.
+One possible solution is to pass the 6 MTLTextures to another kernel function to convert the 8-bit colours to 16-bit (half) floats before instantiating the textureCube descriptor.

 Possible bug: a thin vertical white line is displayed; it is probably to rounding errors.
 To work around this, minor modifications to the original shader code are made.
+Compare this source code with fragment shader function of Demo 2.

 <br />
 <br />